XRPLF/xrpl-dev-portal/docs/infrastructure/installation/build-run-rippled-in-reporting-mode.md

 1. Ensure that your system meets the [system requirements](system-requirements.md).

-    **Note:** If you choose to use Cassandra as the database, the disk requirements for `rippled` will be lower as the data will not be stored on your local disk.
+    {% admonition type="info" name="Note" %}If you choose to use Cassandra as the database, the disk requirements for `rippled` will be lower as the data will not be stored on your local disk.  {% /admonition %}

 2. You also need to run at least one `rippled` server in P2P mode.